 Kayak Point Park Restoration Feasibility Study

-The restoration planning process began in 2009 with a public Visioning Workshop to find out what park visitors valued most about the park and what they would like to see in the future.
+The restoration planning process began in 2009 with a public visioning workshop to find out what park visitors valued most about the park and what they would like to see in the future.
 The feedback from this workshop was incorporated in the planning process.

-As a part of the restoration planning, WSU Snohomish County Beach Watchers completed three years of pre-restoration monitoring.
+To inform the restoration planning, WSU Snohomish County Beach Watchers completed three years of pre-restoration monitoring.
 Data on the beach profile, substrate composition, and intertidal organisms was collected.